 2.3.
-Energy Consumption in Ceramic tiles & Sanitaryware Manufacturing Units
+Energy Consumption in Tiles & Pottery Ware Manufacturing Units

-The ceramic tile & sanitaryware industry uses thermal energy for kiln firing, spray drying (tiles) and electricity for process and utilities.
-The cost of energy increasing continuously, which in turn increases the processing expenses and, therefore, the product cost.
+The tiles and pottery ware industry use energy in the form of thermal for kiln firing, spray drying and electricity for process and utilities.
+The cost of energy sources used in the industry is increasing continuously, which in turn increases the processing expenses and therefore, the product cost.
 Energy costs typically constitute 30-40% of the overall manufacturing cost.
-The following tables provide an overview of major energy consuming areas within a tile & sanitaryware unit:
+Following table provides an overview of major energy consuming areas within a tile & pottery ware manufacturing unit: